Agenda

 Visit of French President Emmanuel Macron to China (December 2025)

 The visit program of French President Emmanuel Macron to China has officially begun as of December 3 2025.
-The visit has attracted international attention at a time when objections to U.S. President Donald Trump's peace plan for Ukraine have risen in Europe and economic tensions between China and Europe have intensified.
+The visit has attracted international attention at a time when objections to U.S. President Donald Trump's peace plan for Ukraine have risen in Europe and economic tensions between China and Europe have increased.

 Visit of French President Emmanuel Macron to China (December 2025) image